 Figure 1: Schematic diagram of sediment transport types: (a) dry (fully unsaturated), (b) partly saturated, (c) surface flow over sediments, which triggers fully saturated sediment transport, (d) fully saturated sediment transport.
-The h, h_w, and z1 in the figure indicate heights at surface of the sediment mass, water table, and bottom of the sediment mass, respectively.

 3 Study site

 We conducted field monitoring within the Ohya landslide in the Southern Japanese Alps (Fig. 2).
 The Ohya landslide has an estimated total volume of 120 million m3, and was initiated during an earthquake in A.D.
 1707 (Tsuchiya and Imaizumi, 2010).
 The climate at the site is characterized by a high annual precipitation (about 3,400 mm) (Imaizumi et al., 2005).
 Heavy rainfall